 8 Methods of Composting

-For a deeper understanding of composting register to receive the monthly newsletter and you will be emailed the white paper by Bob’s James on Composting Principals which discusses the mechanics of composting.
+For a deeper understanding of composting register to receive the monthly newsletter and you will be emailed the white paper by Bob’s James on Composting Principles which discuss the mechanics of composting.

 The other information in this article talks about the different methods of composting.